tsikiksr/PowerBI-visuals/Capabilities/Drilldown.md

-# Drill down in a visual
+# Drill down in a custom visual

-Visuals can now make use of PowerBI's Drill down support.
+Custom visuals are capable of using PowerBI's drill down.

-(read more about it https://powerbi.microsoft.com/en-us/documentation/powerbi-service-drill-down-in-a-visualization/)
+Read more about Power BI drill down [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-service-drill-down-in-a-visualization/)

-## How to add drill down to your visual
+## How to add drill down support to your custom visual

-To add Drill down to your visual, add a new field to "capabilities.json" named `drilldown` who has one property:
+To support drill down in your visual, add a new field to "capabilities.json" named `drilldown` which has one property:

 **roles** - the name of the dataRole you want to enable drill down on.
+> **NOTE:**
-Note: (the dataRole must be of 'Grouping' type)
+The drill down dataRole must be of 'Grouping' type.

-Make sure that the property "max" in the conditions of the dataRole is set to 1. once you add this role to `drilldown`, you can drag multiple fields into the data role.
+"max" property in the dataRole conditions must be set to 1.

+Once you add the role to `drilldown`, users can drag multiple fields into the data role.

 example: